BronzeToad/StroopAnalysis/README.md

 <br>

 ### Independent Variable
-The variable in an experiment that is changed: for a Stroop effect experiment, the independent variable is – the colors in which the words are printed. [\[4\]][4]
+The variable in an experiment that is changed: for a Stroop effect experiment, the independent variable is – whether the words are congruent with the color in which they were printed, or incongruent with those colors.   [\[4\]][4]

 <br>